20k/crapmud_documentation/README.md

 Async updates are sent to the client in the format "command_realtime_json JSON".
 The JSON format is {"id":id, "msg":msg, "width":width, "height":height, "close":boolean, script_name:string}.
 The id is globally unique across every possible script invocation, and uniquely identifies one script run.
 Width, height and script_name currently will only be sent once on script invocation, with no msg parameter

+In the event that no messages have been written from the server in a period of time (currently 2 seconds), the message "command_ping" will be sent as a keepalive

 #### Autocompletes

 Responses to client_scriptargs_json are in the format "server_scriptargs_json JSON".
 The JSON format is: {"script":"scriptname", "keys":["key_1", "key_2"], "vals":["val_1, val_2"]}, where array items may repeat indefinitely